skypilot-org/skypilot/docs/source/getting-started/quickstart.rst

 We can specify the following task attributes with a YAML file:

 - :code:`resources` (optional): what cloud resources the task must be run on (e.g., accelerators, instance type, etc.)
-- :code:`workdir` (optional): specifies work directory folder path that is synced with the provisioned instance(s)
+- :code:`workdir` (optional): specifies work directory that is synced with the provisioned instance(s)
 - :code:`setup` (optional): commands that must be run before the task is executed
 - :code:`run` (optional): specifies the commands that must be run as the actual ask

-Below is a task YAML that prints "hello sky!" and shows installed Conda environments, requiring an NVIDIA Tesla K80 GPU on AWS.
-(More example yaml files can be found in `examples <https://github.com/concretevitamin/sky-experiments/tree/master/examples>`_)
+Below is a minimal task YAML that prints "hello sky!" and shows installed Conda environments, requiring an NVIDIA Tesla K80 GPU on AWS.
+(See more example yaml files in the `repo <https://github.com/concretevitamin/sky-experiments/tree/master/examples>`_, with a fully-complete example documented :ref:`here <yaml-spec>`)

 .. code-block:: yaml